GrimAnticheat/Grim/README.md

 # GrimAC

-This project is considered feature complete for DefineOutside.
+This project is considered feature complete for the 2.0 (open-source) branch of this project.
 If you would like a bugfix or enhancement and cannot sponsor the work, pull requests are welcome.
 Feel free to contact DefineOutside for consulting estimates if desired.

 **Test server with bufferless alerts: test.grim.ac**